Trams in Olsztyn: Network

 The standard gauge network connects the main railway station with the south of the city, with branches to the edge of Old Town and the University.
 The network is mostly double-tracked, with the branch to Uniwersytet-Prawocheńskiego and a short stretch near the Wysoka Brama being single tracks.
 There are no balloon loops and all vehicles are bi-directional.
 Most of the network runs along separate right of way but all intersections are level crossings.
 Intersections with major roads are controlled by traffic lights.
 The intelligent transport system affords priority to trams.

-There are 19 stations on the tram network along its total length of 17 km.
+There are 32 stations on the tram network along its total length of 17 km.
 Trams operate at intervals of 7 and 10 minutes on weekdays, and of 10 to 15 minutes on weekends.

 Routes

-Three lines operate on the network, with lines 4 and 5 under construction and scheduled to open in October 2023.
-All three lines overlap for portions of their lengths.
+Five lines operate on the network, with lines 4 and 5 being launched on 30 December 2023 and 1 January 2024 respectively.
+All five lines have portions that overlap with at least another line.

+All trams run daily on 15 minute intervals with the exception of Line 3, which only runs on Weekdays every 30 minutes.
+The other 4 lines run every 20-30 minutes on weekends and holidays.

 Rolling stock

 The Olsztyn tram network operates 27 trams.
-The first set of fifteen was manufactured by Solaris Bus & Coach of Poland, while the second set of twelve was manufactured in Turkey by Durmazlar.
+The first set of fifteen was manufactured by Solaris Bus & Coach of Poland, while the second set of twelve was manufactured in Turkey by Durmazlar (Durmaray).
 All vehicles are fully accessible, are air-conditioned, and are equipped with ticket vending machines and free WiFi.